jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 #### YAML Front Matter defaults

 Rather than defining common variables for files in their individual YAML Front Matters, you can configure [YAML Front Matter defaults](http://jekyllrb.com/docs/configuration/#front-matter-defaults) through your `_config.yml` file.
 Via the `default` variable, you can define default variables and common values for groups of files.

+These groups are defined by a list of defaults, each default in the list is defined by:

-These groups are defined using their `path` (mandatory) and their `type` (optionnal).
+1. a `scope` variable defined by a `path` (mandatory) and a `type` (optional).
+2. a `values` variable defining each of your variables and their default values.

 - **path**: path from the root of the project.
 A `path` value is mandatory, even if you are using a `type` as well.
 An empty `path` value will target all files in your project.
 - **type**: target a file type.
 Available types are `pages`, `posts` and `collectionname`.